 - Form your own groups and choose a topic that you will research, develop and present to the class later on in the term.
 Choose a topic and lock in your choice via the Group/Topic signup form.

 - Read the article indicated above for next week’s class.

-I hope that you have found the first face-to-face meeting congenial and hopefully has excited you about the content that we will explore together.
+I hope that you find our first face-to-face meeting congenial and hopefully has excited you about the content that we will explore together.
 As we are studying Social Computing it certainly seems only natural that we employ the tools and processes that we are studying as a part of our own practice.
-So … from today we will only occasionally be meeting in person but instead will interact through a variety of online means to reflect on how these change the way in which we interact and how they can be effectively employed to share knowledge.
 We are going to learn and see by doing.
 Your participation is crucial and I hope that what you do here will benefit your performance not only in your other modules but in your work life and next year’s major project.

 We are in this together and at all times…be in touch and suggest what you like, don’t like and we will attempt to build this experience together.
 I will be suggesting topics and items.
 Feel free to pose your own questions as well.